vmehtalinux/GoogleTabSwitch/README.md

-# Google-Bookmark-Hack
+# GoogleTabSwitch
-This program I made will turn any ordinary webpage tab view into a Google icon and wording
+Switches the icon of the tab you are on to the Google Icon